Raiondesu/Innopolis-Assignments/SSD/Multiset/README.md

-# First task on Software System Design course of Innopolis University
+# First task on Software System Design course
 ## Multiset (or bag) implementation in C#

 ### Used technology stack